xormenter/Blender-Anno-.cfg-Import-Addon/README.md

 - rdm4 converter https://github.com/lukts30/rdm4
 - texconv.exe https://github.com/microsoft/DirectXTex
 - .fc Converter (AnnoFCConverter.exe) (please use this one, as it doesn't have a problem with newlines at the end: https://github.com/jakobharder/AnnoFCConverter)
+- The blender addon "A.N.T.
+Landscape".
+It is shipped with blender, but needs to be enabled in the addon preferences.
 And of course the .rda explorer to unpack the game files: https://github.com/lysannschlegel/RDAExplorer

 # Installation